rfermontero/mongit-back/README.md

 It's only needed to execute `./install.sh`

-There are a few environment variables mandatories to have the backend running.
+There are a few environment variables mandatories to have the backup service running.

 - **MONGO_INITDB_ROOT_USERNAME** MongoDB username with mongodump permissions
 - **MONGO_INITDB_ROOT_PASSWORD** MongoDB password with mongodump permissions